Bonobo: Sociosexual behaviour

 Adult male bonobos have sex with infants, although without penetration.
 Adult females also have sex with infants, but less frequently.
 Infants are not passive participants.
 They quite often initiate contacts with both adult males and females, as well as with peers.
 They have also been shown to be sexually active even in the absence of any stimulation or learning from adults.

 Infanticide, while well documented in chimpanzees, is apparently absent in bonobo society.
 Although infanticide has not been directly observed, there have been documented cases of both female and male bonobos kidnapping infants, sometimes resulting in infants dying from dehydration.
 Although male bonobos have not yet been seen to practice infanticide, there is a documented incident in captivity involving a dominant female abducting an infant from a lower-ranking female, treating the infant roughly and denying it the chance to suckle.
 During the kidnapping, the infant's mother was clearly distressed and tried to retrieve her infant.
 Had the zookeepers not intervened, the infant almost certainly would have died from dehydration.
 This suggests female bonobos can have hostile rivalries with each other and a propensity to carry out infanticide.

 The highly sexual nature of bonobo society and the fact that there is little competition over mates means that many males and females are mating with each other, in contrast to the one dominant male chimpanzee that fathers most of the offspring in a group.
 The strategy of bonobo females mating with many males may be a counterstrategy to infanticide because it confuses paternity.
 If male bonobos cannot distinguish their own offspring from others, the incentive for infanticide essentially disappears.
 This is a reproductive strategy that seems specific to bonobos; infanticide is observed in all other great apes except orangutans.
+Bonobos engage in sexual activity numerous times a day.

 It is unknown how the bonobo avoids simian immunodeficiency virus (SIV) and its effects.

 Peacefulness

 Observations in the wild indicate that the males among the related common chimpanzee communities are hostile to males from outside the community.
 Parties of males 'patrol' for the neighboring males that might be traveling alone, and attack those single males, often killing them.
-This does not appear to be the behavior of bonobo males or females, which seem to prefer sexual contact over violent confrontation with outsiders.
+This does not appear to be the behaviour of bonobo males or females, which seem to prefer sexual contact over violent confrontation with outsiders.

 While bonobos are more peaceful than chimpanzees, it is not true that they are unaggressive.
-In the wild, among males, bonobos are half as aggressive as chimpanzees, while female bonobos are more aggressive than female chimpanzees.
+In the wild, among males, bonobos are more aggressive than chimpanzees, having higher rates of aggressive acts, about three times as much.
+Although, male chimpanzees are more likely to be aggressive to a lethal degree than male bonobos which are more likely to engage in more frequent, yet less intense squabbling.
+There is also more female to male aggression with bonobos than there is with chimpanzees.
+Female bonobos are also more aggressive than female chimpanzees, in general.
 Both bonobos and chimpanzees exhibit physical aggression more than 100 times as often as humans do.